The Rhee Lab

 Metabolic engineering

-We model genome-scale metabolic networks of cells, organ systems, and organisms to understand, predict, and engineer metabolic traits and discover biosynthetic pathways.
+We model genome-scale metabolic networks of cells, organ systems, and organisms to understand, predict, and engineer desirable metabolic traits and discover novel biosynthetic pathways.

 Sustainability

-With an interdisciplinary team, we investigate thermo-adaptation in plants, which is critical and timely for global sustainability, food security, and species conservation.
+With an interdisciplinary team, we investigate thermo-adaptation and drought tolerance in plants, which is critical and timely for global sustainability, food security, and species conservation.
+We work on this problem in sorghum, pennycress, and several other crops such as rice, soybean, maize, cassava, potato, and tomato (C-SPIRIT).

 Data-driven Discovery